 - The student

 - The Research and Ethics Committee, when appropriate

 The thesis proposal should follow the program guidelines

 Thesis Submission and Defence

-After the supervisor, second reader, and student have worked through as many drafts as are required to produce a good draft of the thesis, the completed thesis will be submitted to the Program Director.
+After the supervisor, second reader, and student have worked through as many drafts as are required the completed thesis will be submitted to the Program Director.
 This should be submitted by no later than June 1 of the student’s second year if they expect to graduate by the end of their second year.
 Students who don’t meet the deadline for completion in two years (the exact date is in the Trent Calendar for the year in question) are required to register and pay one full term’s fees.

 Once the thesis is approved along with any revisions, students need to submit the thesis to Graduate Studies.
 It is the responsibility of students to familiarize themselves with the Principles Governing Submission and Examination of Theses/Dissertations as outlined in the Trent Calendar and to ensure that they have completed all the requirements for the degree.
 This includes the submission of the thesis to the Graduate Studies Officer for final approval and its binding and/or microfilming, once it has been approved